maopl/TransOpt-doc/_sources/development/api_reference.rst

 API Reference
 =============

-This section provides a detailed reference for the TransOPT API, including descriptions of all available endpoints and methods.
+This section provides a detailed reference for the PrismBO API, including descriptions of all available endpoints and methods.

-.. automodule:: transopt
+.. automodule:: prismbo
    :members: